2020 Democratic Party presidential candidates: Withdrew during the primaries

 Candidates who were major candidates who withdrew or suspended their campaigns after the Iowa caucuses or succeeding primary elections.

-Withdrew before Iowa caucuses but remained on ballots
+Withdrew before Iowa caucuses, but remained on ballots

 Candidates who withdrew too late to remove their names from several state ballots and remained on at least two:

 Withdrew without appearing on primary ballots

-Candidates who were major candidates who withdrew or suspended their campaigns before the 2020 Democratic primary elections began and are not on the ballot for the presidential primaries anywhere.
+Candidates who were major candidates who withdrew or suspended their campaigns before the 2020 Democratic primary elections began and were not on the ballot for the presidential primaries anywhere.

 Other candidates

 On the ballot in at least one state

 Over 1,200 people filed with the FEC declaring that they were candidates; however, very few actually made the effort to get their names on the ballot anywhere.
 The following persons were listed on at least one primary ballot: